Characterizing the Effect of Noise in Language Generation in the Limit: Introduction

 Another line of work has focused on strengthening the power of either the adversary or the algorithm.
 In our paper, we focus on the \emph{noisy} model introduced by Raman and Raman~\cite{RR25} which allows the adversary to insert extraneous strings from outside the target language into its enumeration.
 In \emph{noisy generation in the limit}, the adversary is allowed to pick a finite noise level $\nst \in \NN$ and insert $\nst$ strings from outside the target language to create a noisy enumeration.
 The algorithm is then given the noisy enumeration (without being told which strings are noise) and must generate in the same fashion as before. \cite{RR25} also defined analogous notions of uniform and non-uniform generation in the noisy setting, with two sets of classes based on whether the time $\tst$ depends on the noise level $\nst$ picked by the adversary.
 In uniform and non-uniform \emph{noise-independent} generation, the time $\tst$ must be independent of the noise level $\nst$, in addition to the standard requirements for uniform and non-uniform generation.
 Meanwhile, in the \emph{noise-dependent} settings, the time $\tst$ can depend on the specific noise level $\nst$, i.e., $\tst$ can depend on $\nst$ in uniform noise-dependent generation, and depend on $\nst$ and the target language in non-uniform noise-dependent generation.
 Bai, Panigrahi, and Zhang~\cite{BPZ26} showed that a collection can be noise-\emph{independently} uniformly or non-uniformly generated if and only if the collection can be uniformly or non-uniformly generated when the adversary does not provide any example strings---intuitively this is because the noise-independent property requires the algorithm to generate correctly even when all of the adversary strings are noisy.
-In contrast, uniform and non-uniform noise-dependent generation is a much more tractable and interesting setting, and~\cite{RR25} showed that all countable collections are non-uniformly noise-dependently generatable.
+In contrast, uniform and non-uniform noise-dependent generation is a much more tractable and interesting setting. \cite{RR25} showed that all \emph{countable} collections are non-uniformly noise-dependently generatable, but left finding a complete characterization for (uncountable) collections that are non-uniformly noise-dependently generatable as an open question.

 A more fine-grained notion of noisy generation was introduced by~\cite{BPZ26}, where an algorithm is said to \emph{generate in the limit with noise level $i$} if it can generate correctly when the adversary inserts at most $i$ extraneous strings.
 They showed a strict hierarchy, where for every noise level $i \ge 0$, there exists a collection $\SC_i$ which is generatable in the limit with noise level $i$, but not with noise level $i+1$.